top of page

 letter-A.png

-Chico's iconic imaginative playground was formulated in 1957 by members of the Chico Junior Women's Club who answered the call put out by California's statewide Women's Clubs to create a community project.
+Chico's iconic imaginative playground was formulated in 1957 by members of the Chico Junior Women's Club (CJWC) who answered the call put out by California's statewide Women's Clubs to create a community project.
 Since all members of Chico Junior Women's Club were 35 or younger with children, a playground was the perfect fit.
 The distinctive element of Caper Acres, imagined with common children's rhymes and songs in mind, was designed in structures that invited children to play in, on, and around, them.
 They won this competition!
 At the time, no such playground existed in all of Northern California.
 Caper Acres was a pioneering effort!

 letter-S.png